ItsCarmine/android-studio-box/README.md

 Open a terminal, then run `chmod +x /path/to/setup.sh`.

-Then, `/path/to/setup.sh /path/to/android-studo-version-linux.tar.gz --home `.
+Then, `/path/to/setup.sh /path/to/android-studo-version-linux.tar.gz <Home Directory>`.

 Android Studio seems to pollute your `/home`, so please specify a folder where the home folder of the container will live.
 By default this is `$HOME/Distrobox/Android-Studio`.